*See La Puerta Rules and Regs page to see the policies for visiting La Puerta Natural Burial Ground*

 Do you provide funeral services at the graveside?

 Family and friends are responsible for organizing and conducting any ceremonies or funeral services at the graveside and for providing any food or drinks for attendees.
-Family is also responsible for arranging clergy of their choice if they choose to have a religious service.
+Family is also responsible for arranging clergy or celebrant of their choice if they choose to have a religious service.
+We have a worksheet that you can use to help plan a burial service if you wish.
+You can find and download that worksheet on our Natural Burial page.

 Flowers or other biodegradable items may be placed on the body in the burial container, put into the grave, or placed on the grave after it has been closed.
 We ask that no plastic or metal items are placed in or on top of the grave.